jtrauer/epi_model_r/README.md

 with specific flows later.
 Note also that not all compartments must have an initial value provided at the construction stage, as assumptions will be made later.

+### Compartment names and user-submitted strings
+Compartment names can be any strings, although in general any user-submitted strings provided to SUMMER should:
+* Avoid the use of the characters "X" and "_", which trigger specific behaviours by SUMMER
+* Be lower case (as future development may use further upper case letters in addition to X)
+* Not duplicate strings that were previously used
+* Strings that are as descriptive as possible are encouraged Typical compartment names might include "susceptible", "infectious", "recovered"

 ### Initial conditions
 The process of setting the initial values of the model runs as follows:
 1. All compartments requested in construction are set to values of zero, so that compartments that are not requested in